 - The Y-axis and color coding.
 Journey maps are visual stories—and the most effective visualizations are discernible at a glance.
 We’ve used the Y-axis to show the degree of goodness/pain in the journey (up is good, down is bad) and punched up the steps with red and green to drive the point home.

 Are you using our template?
-We’d love to hear your stories!
+We’d love to hear your stories and suggestions!